nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 After building and running, the following output will appear: `Hello 2020, [3, 42], Hello 2020 342`

-The subtle difference is that instead of passing value of `String` and `Vec` as a parameter, the references are provided (notice `&` character next to function parameter type definition).
+The subtle difference is that instead of passing value of `String` and `Vec` as a parameter to `compute` function, the references are provided (notice `&` character next to function parameter type definition `&String` and `&Vec<i32>`).
 In Rust terminology it is called "borrowing ownership".
 It allows to access value without affecting its ownership.
 This mechanism unlike moving values, does not deallocate the resource when it goes out of scope.
-That's why even after passing references to `compute` function in the last code snippet, it was still possible to print values of `text` and `vec` directly within `println!` macro.
+That's why even after passing references to `compute` function in the last code snippet, it was still possible to print values of `text` and `vec` directly within `println!` macro in `main` function.

 This brings us to the rules of borrowing:
 * There can be more than one reference to a resource
-* There can be only one mutable reference at the time
+* There can be only one mutable reference to a resource at the time
 * Any borrow may not last longer than a scope of the owner

-The second rule introduces mutable references.
-These type of references allow you to mutate values that the reference is borrowing.
-Regular references, as you probably suspected, are immutable and that's the reason you can have more than one while keeping memory safe.
+The second rule talks about mutable references.
+These type of references allow to mutate values that the reference is borrowing.
+Regular references, as you probably suspected, are by default immutable and that's the reason you can have more than one without losing memory safety.
 On the other hand, mutable reference can be only one at the time and is denoted in the following syntax `&mut T`.
 For example:

 ```rust
 fn main() {